 Evaluation of a biotest battery for the ecotoxicological characterisation of waste: ring test with 60 laboratories from 15 countries

-The ecotoxicological characterization of waste is part of its assessment as hazardous or non-hazardous according to the European List of Wastes (LoW, 2000/532/EC) and its more recent amendments (Directive 2008/98/EG and Regulation 2017/997).
+The ecotoxicological characterization of waste is part of its assessment as hazardous or non-hazardous according to the European List of Wastes (LoW, 2000/532/EC) amended by Directive 2008/98/EG and Regulation 2017/997.
 For this assessment, 15 hazard properties are evaluated.
 So far, there is no harmonised guidance for evaluation of the hazard property ‘ecotoxic’ (HP 14) using ecotoxicity tests.

-Based on the recommendations of CEN 14735 (2005), an international ring test was initiated in 2005 by the German Environment Agency (UBA) in order to identify suitable test methods for the biological assessment of waste and waste eluates.
+Based on the recommendations of EN 14735, an international ring test was initiated by the German Environment Agency (UBA) in order to identify suitable test methods for the biological assessment of waste and waste eluates.
 The German Federal Institute for Materials Research and Testing (BAM) prepared, characterized and distributed the waste samples.
 ECT was responsible for the scientific project co-ordination, including the preparation of standard operation procedures and the training workshop.
 The statistical evaluation was performed by the University of Applied Science Giessen-Friedberg (Germany).
 A total of 60 laboratories (16 universities, 16 public research institutions and 28 contract laboratories) from 15 countries (Austria, Belgium, Czech Republic, France, Germany, Ireland, Italy, The Netherlands, Norway, Portugal, Slovak Republic, Spain, Sweden, UK and the USA) participated in the ring test.
-A test battery, consisting of three aquatic and three terrestrial ecotoxicity tests, was used by all participants.
-Additional ecotoxicity tests (five aquatic assays, including a genotoxicity test, and five terrestrial assays) were performed by some of the laboratories.
-The tests were performed with three representative waste types: an ash from an incineration plant, a soil containing high concentrations of organic contaminants (PAHs) and a preserved wood waste.
-The results of the ring test demonstrate that a combination of a battery of ecotoxicity tests and chemical analysis of the waste constituents is needed for an ecotoxicological characterization of wastes.
-With small modifications the used test battery is considered to be well suited for the hazard and risk assessment of wastes and waste eluates.
+The basic biotest battery consisted of the algal growth inhibition test, the acute Daphnia test, the luminescent bacteria test, the acute earthworm test and the growth inhibition test with two higher plant species.
+It was used by all participants.
+Additional ecotoxicity tests – five aquatic tests (including a genotoxicity test) and five terrestrial tests (including the avoidance test with earthworms and the solid contact test with Arthrobacter globiformis) – were performed by some of the laboratories.
+The tests were conducted with three representative waste types: municipal waste incineration ash (MWI ash), soil contaminated with polycyclic aromatic hydrocarbons (PAHs), and waste wood mainly contaminated with copper-based wood preservatives.

 The final report of the project (in German) is available here.